“An idea not coupled with action will never get any bigger than the brain cell it occupied.” ―Arnold Glasow

 Resources can be the time, money, manpower, or tools required to complete the tasks on your action plan.
 Make sure you have everything you need before you kickstart your project.

 Step 7: Monitor progress of all the actions taken

 Keep checking in to see how the action plan is turning out and whether things are going according to plan.
-Make sure your team is on-time to meet deadlines.
+Make sure your team is on time to meet deadlines.
 If you are using a checklist, it becomes easy to check to mark the tasks that are completed and measure progress.

 Over to you!